 Departmental internships are generally limited to students in the junior or senior year.
-Applicants for internships must satisfy the following criteria: cumulative GPA of 2.00, passing the general education writing requirement, significant promise for benefit and significant potential for exceptionally good performance, and promise for exemplary representation of the goals of Northwestern as a Christian liberal arts college.
+Applicants for internships must satisfy the following criteria: cumulative GPA of 2.00, significant promise for benefit and significant potential for exceptionally good performance, and promise for exemplary representation of the goals of Northwestern as a Christian liberal arts college.
 Upon acceptance for an internship, students must submit learning contracts two weeks prior to the start of the semester in which the internship is to be taken.
 No registration for internships will be allowed after the fifth class day.
 Summer internship registration is based upon beginning dates for summer school.
 Students must refer to the summer school schedule for registration deadlines.